ghostrider-05/RL-dummy-classes2/ci/templates/readme.md

 ## Replication blocks

 > [!WARNING]
-> These replication statements may not be correct.
-Please check the official documentation or ask help in [the Rocket League mapmaking discord server][discord].
+> These replication statements may not be correct and more to give a suggestion on what could be replicated.
+Please check [the official UDK documentation](https://docs.unrealengine.com/udk/Three/ReplicationHome.html) or reach out to Psyonix with your question, I likely do not know the answer.

 If a class has replicated variables, there will be a `replicated` block at the bottom of the class.